Family Violence Lawyers Melbourne – Victoria

 The Council also recommends more judicial education and training regarding factors in sentencing family violence offenders.

-Things to think about before going to court –
+Things to think about before going to Court in relation to Family Violence

 Counselling is a valuable resource, and voluntarily undergoing counselling is something that not only demonstrates to the Court that you are prepared to make changes but demonstrates remorse and can lead to a reduction in sentence.